karl-sundequist-blomdahl/cody/docs/rule_config.md

   files changed in the PR
 * `diff`: a list of regular expressions that are tested against the combined diff of the PR
+* `base_ref`: a list of regular expressions that are tested against the base ref of the PR

 > Note: `path` and `diff` are currently mutually exclusive.
 It is an error to
 > specify both in one match config.